tatey/conformist/README.md

 [![Build Status](https://secure.travis-ci.org/tatey/conformist.png)](http://travis-ci.org/tatey/conformist)

-Bend CSVs to your will.
-Stop using array indexing and start using declarative schemas.
-Declarative schemas are easier to understand, quicker to setup and independent of I/O.
+Bend CSVs to your will with declarative schemas.
+Map one or many columns, preprocess cells and lazily enumerate.
+Declarative schemas are easier to understand, quicker to setup and independent of I/O. Use CSV (Formally FasterCSV) or any array of array-like data-structure.

 ![](http://f.cl.ly/items/00191n3O1J2E1a342F1L/conformist.jpg)